Samuel J. Gholson: Congressional service

 Gholson was elected as a Jacksonian Democrat (now Democrat) from Mississippi's at-large congressional district to the United States House of Representatives of the 24th United States Congress to fill the vacancy caused by the death of United States Representative David Dickson and served from December 1, 1836, to March 3, 1837.
 He presented credentials as a Democratic member-elect to the 25th United States Congress and served from July 18, 1837, until February 5, 1838, when the seat was declared vacant.

 Federal judicial service

 Gholson was nominated by President Martin Van Buren on February 9, 1839, to a joint seat on the United States District Court for the Northern District of Mississippi and the United States District Court for the Southern District of Mississippi vacated by Judge George Adams.
 He was confirmed by the United States Senate on February 13, 1839, and received his commission the same day.
 His service terminated on January 10, 1861, due to his resignation upon the secession of Mississippi from the Union.
-Gholson was a member of the Mississippi secession convention in 1861.
+Gholson was a member of the Mississippi secession convention in January 1861.